leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can astigmatism be passed down to children?
 - Can astigmatism be passed down from parents?

-## intent: astigmatism-symptoms_signs-cornearefractive_4
-- What are the complications of astigmatism?
-- can astigmatism cause lazy eyes
-- What are the side effects of astigmatism?
-- What issues can astigmatism cause?
-- What problems can astigmatism cause?
-- Can astigmatism cause eye strain?
-- Can astigmatism cause headache?
-- Can astigmatism cause blurred vision?
-- Can astigmatism cause squinting?
-- Can astigmatism cause difficulties seeing?
-- Can astigmatism lead to visual problems?
-- Can astigmatism cause problems?
-- Is astigmatism serious?
-- Is astigmatism dangerous?
-- Is astigmatism sight threatening?
-- Will astigmatism cause blindness?
-- Will I become blind because of astigmatism?
-- Can I still see if I have astigmatism?
-- Can astigmatism spoil my vision?
-- Can astigmatism ruin my vision?
-- Can astigmatism cause myopia?
-- Will astigmatism cause lazy eye?
-- Will astigmatism cause amblyopia?

 ## intent: astigmatism-investigations-cornearefractive
 - What are the investigations for astigmatism?
 - how can i get my astig checked